 VPC-CNI is a container network capability provided by TKE based on CNIs and VPC ENIs.
 It is suitable for scenarios with high latency requirements.
 In this network mode, containers and nodes are located on the same network plane, and container IP addresses are ENI IP addresses assigned by the IPAMD component.

 The following diagram illustrates how the VPC-CNI mode works.

 - By default, the VPC-CNI mode does not support static pod IP addresses.
 You can set this capability only when creating a cluster and cannot modify it after the cluster is created.

 - When support for static pod IP addresses is enabled, you can only choose an empty subnet to set up the cluster network.

 - Pods with static IP addresses cannot be migrated across subnets.

-For information on how to use the VPC-CNI mode with static pod IP addresses, see Managing StatefulSets with Static IP Addresses.
+For information on how to use the VPC-CNI mode with static pod IP addresses, please see Managing StatefulSets with Static IP Addresses.

-|Additional Capabilities||Standard Kubernetes features|
+|Additional capabilities||Standard Kubernetes features|